openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

         If so, what is your Nightscout host? (i.e. https://mynightscout.herokuapp.com)? https://mynightscout.herokuapp.com Ok, https://mynightscout.herokuapp.com it is.

         Starting with oref 0.5.0 you can use token based authentication to Nightscout.
-This is preferred and makes it possible to deny anonymous access to your Nightscout instance.
+This makes it possible to deny anonymous access to your Nightscout instance.
 It's more secure than using your API_SECRET.
-Do you want to use token based authentication [Y]/n?y
+Do you want to use token based authentication y/[N]? y
         What Nightscout access token (i.e. subjectname-hashof16characters) do you want to use for this rig? myrigname-27c914cabc506fa3
         ```